 --replace:

-Changes the single-instance behavior so that the already running process is existing and
+Changes the single-instance behavior so that the already running process is exited and

 the second process continues to run.
 This is useful to restart Syncthing Tray after